manuelhb14/exchangesListingsBot/README.md

 Use Twitter API to send notifications with Telegram when exchanges tweets about new listings.

-Exchanges that are being monitored: Binance, Huobi, Kraken, KuCoin, Bitfinex, Bithumb, Crypto.com.
+Exchanges that will be monitored: Binance, Huobi, Kraken, KuCoin, Bitfinex, Bithumb, Crypto.com.
 More exchanges can be added.

+Current exchanges: Binance

 ## Instructions